About

 Jul.
 2024: One paper accepted at TMLR.

 Feb.
-2024: I gave an invited talk at Stanford University in the Department of Statistics.
+2024: Invited talk at Stanford University in the Department of Statistics.

 Jan.
 2024: Two papers accepted at ICLR 2024.